Organize your containers

-For example: Your company might have an information website, and ecommerce website on a separate domain, another domain that is hosting a blog, and a mobile app for Android and for iOS.
-In Google Tag Manager, they have it set up so there is one corporate Tag Manager account, and within that account they have four containers set up: one container for each of their web properties, a container for the Android app, and a container for their iOS app.
+A company might have a general information website, and ecommerce website on a separate domain, a domain that hosts a blog, and mobile apps for Android and for iOS.
+In Google Tag Manager, this company has created a single Tag Manager account.
+Within that account they have set up a total of five containers: Three web containers for their information, ecommerce, and blog websites, a container for their Android app, and a container for their iOS app.

 Important note for mobile apps: Each new major version of a mobile app should have a new container.
 (Minor revisions such as bug fix releases might not need new containers.)
 Use container export/import to migrate content between containers.

 Folders can help you organize a container's tags, triggers, and variables into logical groups that make your Tag Manager implementations easier to work with.
 Folders can be used to organize content in a number of ways:

 - Organize by project: Create a folder for a new microsite, or for a new ad campaign.

 - Organize tag by team: Create a folder for an agency to work in, and another for your marketing team.

 - Organize tags by type: Create a folder for Google Analytics tags, another for AdWords, another for 3rd party tags.

 It is common for Tag Manager configurations to include a large number tags, triggers, and variables.
 To keep your container's content organized and easy to work with, we recommend that you use a naming convention similar to the following pattern: <tag type> - <name of app> - <detail>.

 - AdWords conversions - Ecommerce website - 2018-01 campaign

 - AdWords conversions - Android - 2017-12 campaign